Original cover by Joshua Yang [2009] [reproduced with permission from the artist]

 • Commissioned by Hee-sun Kim (version 1)

-• ISMN 979-0-9016504-5-9 and 979-0-9016504-6-6
+• ISMN 979-0-9016504-5-9

-• Downloadable Scores:
+• Downloadable scores for inspection:

 Programme notes:

-‘A line runs away’ was inspired by the poem entitled ‘Sketches of lines No. 1’ (1966) by Korean poet Moon Deuk-soo: “A line runs away like a thin snake/ A second line pursues quick as light out of darkness/ One after another, other lines bite the petals/ Like a snake, another line pursues and bites/ Like flames blooming out of darkness/ More lines tear to pieces and drop/ The boundless gauze is woven like cobwebs/ A round cosmos like an egg/ lands quietly on the flowery gauze”.
+A line runs away was inspired by the poem entitled ‘Sketches of lines No. 1’ (1966) by Korean poet Moon Deuk-soo: “A line runs away like a thin snake/ A second line pursues quick as light out of darkness/ One after another, other lines bite the petals/ Like a snake, another line pursues and bites/ Like flames blooming out of darkness/ More lines tear to pieces and drop/ The boundless gauze is woven like cobwebs/ A round cosmos like an egg/ lands quietly on the flowery gauze”.

-The piece exists in two versions: a trio for kayagŭm, viola, mime and a sextet for two gu zhengs and a classical string quartet.
-Well-known Korean kayagŭm soloist Heesun Kim commissioned and premiered the trio in 2007 in the National Center for Korean Traditional Performing Arts (Umeyondan), Korea.
+Well-known Korean kayagŭm soloist Heesun Kim commissioned and premiered the original trio version in 2007 in the National Center for Korean Traditional Performing Arts (Umeyondan), Korea.

 Purchase: